-Once Report Builder is launch, look at the left part of the screen, we will focus on the Report Data section.
+Once Report Builder is launched, look at the left part of the screen, we will focus on the Report Data section.

-Data Sources and Datasets folder are the most important to start.
+Data Sources and Datasets folder is the most important to start.
 The Data Source section will be used to configure the database and Dataset will be used for the SQL query.

 We first need to connect to the SCCM database :

-- Right click on Data Sources in Report Data on left panel and select Add Data Source
+- Right-click on Data Sources in Report Data on the left panel and select Add Data Source

 - In the General tab, enter a name for your data source